Innosuisse

 Innosuisse is the Swiss agency for promotion of innovation, legally mandated to promote science-based innovation and start-ups in Switzerland.
 With support for research institutions, start-ups, small and medium-sized enterprises (SMEs) and other Swiss organizations in their research and development activities, the agency promotes the transfer of knowledge from research to business.

+Innosuisse is subordinated to the Federal Department of Economic Affairs, Education and Research but operates independently.

 History

 The Commission for the Promotion of Scientific Research (KWF) was founded in 1934.
 The Swiss Federal Council charged the KWF with the task to examine applications for funding to promote research projects and create jobs during the Second World War (WWII), and, in 1954, the state research funding created under emergency law during WWII was incorporated into ordinary law.

 When the Commission for Technology and Innovation (CTI) was founded in 1996, the KWF became an extra-parliamentary administrative commission with merely an advisory function and no decision-making powers.
 The CTI was involved in research and development of commercial projects, in setting up start-ups and SMEs, and in knowledge and technology transfer, with the goal to facilitate the incorporation of science-based innovations into new or existing products and services and bring the innovations to market.
 With the revision of the Swiss Federal Constitution in 2006, the promotion of innovation as well as research became explicitly mandated as a federal task, and the existing research law was adapted.

 In 2011, the CTI was given more powers, separate from the Swiss Federal Office for Professional Education and Technology (OPET) as an independent authority commission with decision-making powers, operating its own office as the Federal Innovation Agency.

 After four years as an independent authority commission, the CTI underwent a structural change in 2015 to become a public institution better able to promote innovation promotion.
 Based on a decision recorded by the Swiss Federal Council in 2014, the Department of Economic Affairs, Education and Research was commissioned to draft the Innosuisse Act (Federal Act on the Swiss Agency for Innovation Promotion - SAFIG), which was adopted by both houses of parliament on June 17, 2016, and CTI, newly named Innosuisse, began operations on January 1, 2018.